Financial Aid FAQs

 If you are a first time borrower (meaning no prior loans or loan balances due to a pay-off or forgiveness), you will have a 30 day processing period as mandated by the U.S. Department of Education.
 If you already have a loan that has been previously disbursed, your federal loans will disburse 7 days prior to the start of the semester, unless there is an issue requiring resolution from the Financial Aid Office, other CSN departments, NSHE, or the U.S. Department of Education.

-4 to 6 weeks.
+In general, 4 to 6 weeks.
+However, our office does not begin certifying loans until closer to the semester start date, even if you submitted a request months prior.
 In order to ensure you keep your classes, please contact the Cashier's Office for payment options.
-The Financial Aid Office cannot hold you in your classes.
+The Financial Aid Office will hold your classes.

 Yes.
 Students will need to visit the Financial Aid Office and submit a federal loan update request form.
 If there is an external reason for the federal loan cancellation, CSN will inform the student.